Not a Retailer? Learn what emails you should send

 Ask for suggestions:

 With the aim of always being connected to your customer even after he/she has experienced your service, send an email asking for suggestions.
 Ask your customer about the experience and suggestions to improve your service.
 Customers are always eager to share their thoughts.
 An email from a financial service company can be as follows:

 ‘You just used our online banking service.
 How do rate our service, list your suggestions.’
 The customer feels heard and acknowledged.
-After all it’s all about serving your customer better and staying connected.
+After all, it’s all about serving your customer better and staying connected.

 Have you observed recent email marketing trends in the service industry?
 We would love it if you could share these trends.
-Leave your comments and keep visiting our blog for more from the world of email marketing.